 Weight: 9.9 oz.

-What we like: Sharp and much lighter than the 50mm f/1.4.
+What we like: Much lighter and cheaper than the 50mm f/1.4.

 What we don’t: If you’re a bokeh fanatic, this lens falls a little short.